Umuzi-org/ACN-syllabus/content/topics/python-specific/virtual-envs/_index.md

 title: Virtual Environments
 ---

 A good solid understanding of virtual environments is critical to any serious Python developer.
 The purpose of a virtual env is "isolation of dependencies".
-This will probably sound confusing but I'll explain with an example.
+This will probably sound confusing but below is an explanation with an example.

 Let's say you are working on two separate python projects on your computer.

 Your first project is a legacy project.
 It's pretty old and you are trying to get it to work with modern python.
-It relies heavily on an ooooold version of `requests`.
-And your second project is hip with the times, it also relies on `requests` but it is using the latest and greatest version.
+It relies heavily on a really old version of `requests`.
+Your second project is hip with the times, it also relies on `requests` but it is using the latest and greatest version.

-If you could only install one version of `requests` then you would only be able to run one of those two projects on your computer.
-Which sucks.
+If you could only install one version of `requests` then you would only be able to run one of those two projects on your computer, which sucks.

 Virtual environments let you isolate your projects from each other so they each have their own separate copies of dependencies.